How much do porcelain veneers cost?

 No dental restoration can be expected to last forever.
 This is especially true for those where even if structurally sound they may ultimately be classified as failures simply due to minor flaws that have developed in their tooth's overall appearance.
 (See our discussion below.)

-What are the consequences and true costs of having veneers placed?
+What are the true costs of having veneers placed?

 Unlike most other dental procedures, having laminates placed is usually an elective one.
 And before you have it performed, you should at least give some consideration as to what your total long-term costs will be.